ILLINOIS STATE RACQUETBALL ASSOCIATION

 - President.
 It shall be the duty of the President to preside at all general and Board of Director’s meetings and to vote only to break ties.
 The President shall be the principal administrator of the Association; a voting ex-officio member of all committees; the chief executive over all volunteer and paid staff; and the chief spokesperson for the Association.

-- Executive Vice President.
-The Executive Vice President shall preside in the absence of the President, and in such event, shall have all the duties and rights of the President.
-In the event of vacancy of the office of President, the Executive Vice President shall fill the position until an election can be held to fill the remainder of the vacated term of the President.
-In addition, the Executive Vice President shall administrate formulation and communication of committees and shall take on other duties as the President may require from time to time.
+- Vice President.
+The Vice President shall preside in the absence of the President, and in such event, shall have all the duties and rights of the President.
+In the event of vacancy of the office of President, the Vice President shall fill the position until an election can be held to fill the remainder of the vacated term of the President.
+In addition, the Vice President shall administrate formulation and communication of committees and shall take on other duties as the President may require from time to time.

 - Secretary.
 The Secretary shall be responsible for the maintenance of these By-Laws, minutes of Board of Directors meetings, and other administrative duties necessary for the functioning of the Association.